Tanvi141/twanshell/README.md

   * Display the information related to a process.
   * At most one argument can be provided
   * If no argument provided, takes pid of the current process ie the shell

+- `history [number]`

+ * Displays the last 'number' commands upto 10
+ * If 'number'>10 still prints last 10 commands
+ * Accepts upto one argument
+ * If no arguments it prints last 10 commands
+ * If the same command is executed multiple times it is printed only once

 - `exit`